 The ASCE National Concrete Canoe Competition provides students with a practical application of the engineering principles they learn in the classroom, along with important team and project management skills they will need in their careers.
 The event challenges the students’ knowledge, creativity and stamina, while showcasing the versatility and durability of concrete as a building material.
 Students design and build a canoe conforming to rules provided by ASCE, prepare a written report on the canoe, deliver a presentation on the canoe, and finally race their canoes against other schools.

 Teams compete at the regional level, and top schools from each regional earn the right to participate in the national competition.
-UH ASCE is part of the Texas-Mexico Regional, and we have advanced to the national competition six times.
+ASCE UH is part of the ASCE Region 6 Student Conference and we have advanced to the national competition six times.